chrispysoft/castor/README.md

 If **Fallback** is active, the output buffer becomes the render target.
 The buffer is then passed to **StreamOutput** (if enabled) and finally to the **AudioClient**, which interfaces with the audio hardware.

+## Recorder
+To enable automatic recording, set `audio_record_path` to a valid directory.
+Each change of the current show starts a new and stops the previous recording.

+## Stream Output
+To enable, set `stream_out_url` to a valid icecast url.
+Retry interval on errors: 5 sec.

 ## Known Issues

 - Fallback stops and starts at the same track position without fading in/out